Search for Vector-Like Singlet Top ($T$) Quark in a Future Muon-Proton ($\mu p$) Collider at $\sqrt{s} = 5.29, 6.48,$ and $9.16$ TeV using Advanced Machine Learning Architectures: Advanced Machine Learning Techniques for the Feasibility Study

 The primary objective of the hadronic analysis is the precise reconstruction of the vector-like $T$ quark mass from its decay products.
 In the hadronic channel, the $T$ quark decays via $T \to Wb$, with the $W$ boson subsequently decaying into two light-flavor jets ($W \to jj$).
 Consequently, the mass of the top partner is reconstructed using the invariant mass of the three-jet system, denoted as $M_{bjj}$.
 We utilize the anti-$k_t$ jet clustering algorithm with a radius parameter of $R = 0.4$ to define the jets, as implemented in the Delphes fast-simulation framework \cite{Cacciari:2008gp, deFavereau:2013fsa}.

 As illustrated in Fig.~\ref{fig:6}, the reconstructed mass distributions exhibit distinct and well-defined peaks corresponding to the benchmark mass points ranging from 2000 GeV to 5000 GeV.
 The narrowness of these peaks at lower mass points indicates high reconstruction efficiency and excellent energy resolution for the hadronic final states.
 However, as the mass $m_T$ increases, the decay products become highly boosted.
 In this regime, the angular separation between the jets from the $W$ boson decay ($\Delta R_{jj}$) decreases, often leading to overlapping jet energy clusters \cite{Marzani:2019hun}.
-To mitigate this, the selection requires at least five reconstructed jets and two $b$-tags to ensure the purity of the $T$-candidate reconstruction.
+In the present resolved selection, the analysis requires at least four reconstructed jets and two $b$-tags, consistent with the cut-flow tables used throughout the hadronic study.

 The signal distributions are shown overlaid with the remaining SM background after the baseline selection cuts.
-While the background spectral shape is relatively smooth and falls off at high invariant masses, the signal peaks remain statistically significant, particularly at the 9.16 TeV center-of-mass energy.
-The stability of the mass peak positions across different energy scales confirms the robustness of the reconstruction algorithm against the varying pile-up and radiation environments expected at a future muon-proton collider \cite{Chekanov:2024up, LHeC:2020roadmap}.
-These reconstructed mass points serve as the primary input for the multivariate classifiers to distinguish the resonant signal from the non-resonant background continuum.
+The reconstructed peaks remain identifiable across the scan and stay close to the input benchmark masses, but the efficiency decreases toward the highest masses, where the decay products become increasingly collimated.
+The present hadronic mass reconstruction should therefore be interpreted as a resolved-object baseline rather than as a dedicated boosted-$W$ or jet-substructure analysis.
+In particular, for $m_T\gtrsim4~\mathrm{TeV}$ the two light jets from the hadronic $W$ can become partially merged, so the reported yields and significances already include the corresponding acceptance loss within the resolved selection.
+A future boosted-object optimization could modify the high-mass hadronic performance \cite{Marzani:2019hun}.